- The Academic Program

 Shuttle Service To/From School

 An optional transportation service is offered to shuttle students to/from school and centralized stops.
-Two routes are offered- one to areas north of the Missouri River and the other to areas south in Johnson County, Kan.
+Three routes are offered: one to areas north of the Missouri River and the other two serve areas south of PHS in Johnson County, Kansas.
 Details about the service can be obtained on the Pembroke Hill website or by contacting the business office.

 Policy On School Closing Due To Bad Weather